UniversalDependencies/UD_Italian-Old/README.md

 # Summary

 Italian-Old is a treebank containing **Dante Alighieri's Comedy**, based on the 1994 Petrocchi edition and taken from the [**DanteSearch corpus**](https://dantesearch.dantenetwork.it), originally created at the University of Pisa, Italy.
 The syntactic annotation has been done from scratch, following UD annotation scheme.

-It is a treebank of Old Italian, more precisely Florentine.
-The Comedy was composed from around 1306 to 1321.
+It is a treebank of Old Italian, specifically Florentine.
+The Comedy was composed between approximately 1306 and 1321.

 # Introduction

 This treebank includes 1 228 sentences (41 367 tokens, counting only single tokens and not considering multi-token words) and is a literary text (poetry).
+It contains only the first Cantica of the Comedy, Inferno.
+We are currently working on annotating Purgatorio and Paradiso.

+The treebank is split into three subsets, `dev`, `test` and `train`, with a respective approximate ratio of 10%/10%/80%.
+The distribution of the Inferno with respect to the subsets is as follows:

+* `train`: 1-18 Canti
+* `dev`: 19-26 Canti
+* `test`: 27-34 Canti

+Since the Italian-Old treebank is going to be expanded to include Purgatorio and Paradiso, its structure is subject to changes.

+# Acknowledgments

+This work has been carried out in collaboration with the research center CIRCSE (Università Cattolica del Sacro Cuore di Milano).
+We extend our gratitude to all the individuals who made this work possible.

+For any doubts, suggestions, or reports, please do not hesitate to contact the person in charge: claudia.corbetta@unibg.it.

 ## References